JBoss.orgCommunity Documentation

 Luckily, Drools Planner includes a benchmarker, which allows you to play out different solver phases with different settings against each other, so you can pick the best configuration for your planning problem.

-The benchmarker is in a separate artifact called drools-planner-benchmark
+The benchmarker is in a separate artifact called drools-planner-benchmark.

-If you use maven, add a dependency in your pom.xml
+If you use maven, add a dependency in your pom.xml file:

 <dependency>